Doing Business with the City

 The City encourages the procurement of recycled products whenever feasible and when cost, performance and availability are not compromised.
 The City builds flexibility into bid specifications whenever possible by giving manufactures and suppliers an opportunity to provide "alternate" products.

-The City of Cambridge utilizes over three dozen Massachusetts statewide contracts that offer recycled products, including copy paper, cleaning products , office supplies, envelopes, and janitorial paper products, toner cartridges, trash bags, traffic control devices, boxes, bins, antifreeze, re-refined oil, office panels, and and printing services.
+The City of Cambridge utilizes over three dozen Massachusetts statewide contracts that offer recycled products, including copy paper, cleaning products , office supplies, envelopes, and janitorial paper products, toner cartridges, trash bags, traffic control devices, boxes, bins, antifreeze, re-refined oil, office panels, and printing services.
 In addition, the City practices paper reduction techniques through the use of duplexing, sharing and circulating materials, use of electronic mail and reuse of discarded paper for draft work, scrap paper and internal messages.

 SURPLUS CITY PROPERTY